SurikovKirill/erstgen/README.md

 # erstgen
-mapping from go errors to grpc statuses
+Code generator for mapping from go errors to grpc statuses